 The Wakhan Corridor is in Afghanistan, but there is a road in the south of Tajikistan that runs parallel with it.
 This is what people are talking about when they discuss driving along Tajikistan’s Wakhan Corridor.

 You can ride or drive through the Pamirs without travelling along the Wakhan Corridor road if you like, but you’d be missing out.
 The road splits in the town of Khorog; East is the tarmacked Pamir Highway M41 and south is the 200-mile dirt track, which follows the majestic Panj River along the border of Afghanistan and the Wakhan Corridor.
 The river slices its way through the two countries and acts as a natural border.
 Riding on the Tajikistan while staring at Afghanistan is surreal.
-Click here for a guide to entering Afghanistan’s Wakhan Corridor.
+Here’s how to enter: Motorcycle Travel Guide: Wakhan Corridor.

 Try and spot seven blue lakes to the West of Dushanbe on your map, and then plan how you’re going to get there!
 You can either drive, hike, ride or jump in an off-road cab.
 As soon as you crest the hill and spot the first emerald blue lake, you’ll be addicted to finding the rest.
 As the gravel tracks worsen, the lakes swell, deepen and become even more magical.
 What could be better than chasing the river to each of the seven lakes as the sun sets behind the mountains?
 Take a tent and camp at the last lake or rent one of the huts at the sixth lake.